Okay Things to Ask LB

 Do you have differing moralities?

-Do you have different physical illnesses/symptoms?
+Do you have different physical or mental illnesses?

 Do you have different skills?